vsylenko/temporal-versioning-java-code/README.md

 Alternatively, you can follow
 [these instructions](https://learn.temporal.io/getting_started/java/dev_environment/) to
-set up your own Temporal Cluster with Docker Compose, which you can use as an exercise environment.
+run your own Temporal Cluster locally, which you can use as an exercise environment.